-Blockchain Dependency: The token is entirely dependent on the blockchain the cryptoasset is issued upon (as of 2025-05-30).
+Blockchain Dependency: The token is entirely dependent on the blockchain the cryptoasset is issued upon.
 Any issues, such as downtime, congestion, or security vulnerabilities within the blockchain, could adversely affect the token's functionality.

 Smart Contract Risks: Smart contracts governing the token may contain hidden vulnerabilities or bugs that could disrupt the token offering or distribution processes.